Choirrulloh/owncloud-screenshots-python/README.md

 # owncloud-screenshots-python
 Limited to **Mac OS X** at the moment.

 Auto-uploads screenshots to your OwnCloud host and copies the link to your clipboard.
-Written using Python.
+Written in Python.

 ## Dependencies
 No install script yet, so you need to manually install the required packages on your system.